outscal/Getting-Started-with-Unity/Chap06-GameView.md

 ![gameviewtoolbar](./Images/gameviewtoolbar.png)

 Another use for the game view can be just playing something you created and enjoying it.
-Crazy, right!
+Crazy, right?

 ![I'm Smart, Trust me](https://media.giphy.com/media/VEsfbW0pBu145PPhOi/giphy.gif)